Skip to Main Content

 Non-Manufacturing Survey

-Fifth District non-manufacturing activity remained relatively upbeat in April, according to the most recent survey by the Federal Reserve Bank of Richmond.
-In April, the revenues index was unchanged at 9 and the demand index fell to 10 from 21, remaining in positive territory.
+Fifth District non-manufacturing activity was flat in June, according to the most recent survey by the Federal Reserve Bank of Richmond.
+In June, the revenues index fell to −1 from 14 and the demand index decreased to 3 from 15.
 Meanwhile, expectations were strong: the indexes for future revenues and demand remained firmly in positive territory.

-The local business conditions index decreased to −6 in April from 2 in March.
-Meanwhile, the future local business conditions index inched down to 6.
+The local business conditions index decreased to −9 in June from 0 in May.
+Meanwhile, the future local business conditions index rose to 15.

-The average growth rate of prices paid increased, while growth in prices received increased slightly in April.
-Firms expected growth in prices paid to decrease and growth in prices received to increased slightly over the next 12 months.
+The average growth rate of prices paid increased slightly while growth in prices received was nearly unchanged.
+Firms expected growth in prices paid to decrease and growth in prices received to increase slightly over the next 12 months.

 *The non-manufacturing survey, formerly called the service sector survey, was renamed to better reflect its updated scope and objectives.